sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

 **My View**: Continuous integration will support the development of the product.But in order to implement this process one should have a clear picture of what is being developed.Better planning is required to realize the advantages of the process.As the requirements gathered are from different levels of abstraction and has different customer value and business value breaking them will help in continuous integration.Another challenge is maintaining the quality of the product effective quality assurance measures should be in place to preserve the quality of the product.Another challenge is less feedback time this should be considered while planning the project.

+**Reflections**
+Tools are available for requirements management are identify by extensive online search ‘some of the important tools are presented above.
+This search helped in knowing different kinds of methods, techniques used in both traditional and agile requirements engineering.
+Wnuk’s  work on visualization of software scope change is discussed in detailed helped in understanding the importance of scope in requirement engineering process.